lingyoumax/QAsystem-NLPT-WS2023/Evaluation/readme.md

 Whether it contains content other than the question.
 Information density in the answer + compare the total content and the original answer's cosine similarity and length after text summarization technology.

+##### Response length
+We can use the current GPT4 responses as a response template and then compare the response lengths of the different models